NAAC COVID-19 (Coronavirus)

 If YES to any of the questions above:

-- If sick, please reschedule your visit after 7 days OR until 72 hours after fever is gone and symptoms get better, whichever is longer.
+- If sick, please reschedule your visit after 10 days AND at least 72 hours after fever is gone and symptoms are better.

 - If you or your child are a current patient who is sick and have underlying respiratory disease (i.e. COPD, asthma) and/or immunocompromised, please call our Nurse line or contact via Portal for triage first.
 You may be given a phone consultation or telemedicine visit or directed to the ER.

-- If you had any recent sick contacts, please schedule for at least 2 wks from last exposure to sick contact & you must be without upper respiratory symptoms and fever.
+- If you had any recent sick contacts, please schedule for at least 2 wks from last exposure to the sick contact & you must be without symptoms (as listed above).

 If COVID-19 is being considered, whether testing is performed or not, here are guidance documents from the WA State Department of Health (DOH):